Health Services

 COVID-19 mitigation efforts have required our college community to work within changing, complex circumstances and unprecedented situations over the past several years.
 The College is committed to equity in learning and health through comprehensive prevention strategies to keep students, staff, families, and our school community safe and provide supportive environments for in-person learning.

-• Health Services will assess and triage students who have symptoms of COVID-19, and will offer a rapid test on site if indicated.
-Based on CDC guidelines, the College will conduct asymptomatic COVID-19 screening testing.
-Employee should reach out to their personal healthcare provider for assessment and testing.
+Health Services will assess and triage students who have symptoms of COVID-19, and will offer a rapid test on site if indicated.
+Employees should reach out to their personal healthcare provider for assessment and testing.